mardy/qtraw/README.md

 have the necessary development packages installed.
 Under Ubuntu, this can be achieved by running these commands:

+  sudo apt-get install libraw-dev qtbase5-dev    # for Qt 5
-  sudo apt-get install libraw-dev libqt4-dev
+  sudo apt-get install libraw-dev libqt4-dev     # for Qt 4

 Alternatively, you can find the libraw source code at http://www.libraw.org/download